charles-plessy/rnaSeqMiniCourse/RNA-Seq.md

 #### Data Quality Screening

+During this course, we will work with yeast data from: https://academic.oup.com/g3journal/article/7/1/221/6031506?login=true

+They used RNA-Seq to to monitor mRNA levels of all genes in response to hypoxia of wild-type yeast, *Saccharomyces cerevisiae* (strain yMH914 with wildtype HAP1).
+To gain insights into how gene expression changes over time, cells were subjected to 100% nitrogen gas and collected after 0,5,10,30,60,120,180, and 240 minutes.
+Basically, they had 8 time points with 3 replicates per each point (24 samples in total).

+Data is available here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE85595

+We won't take all the samples, only two time points: 0 and 120 minutes.

-First, we need to get some data to work with.
+To start with, we need to download the data to the cluster.
+Deigo.

-We will be working on Deigo, so login with ssh:
+We will be working on Deigo.
+So login with ssh:
 ```
 ssh aleksandrabliznina@deigo.oist.jp
 ```